LLPPR/VDJ_Skin_WebSimulator/README.md

 ---

-This README is aimed at providing clear and concise instructions for artists who may not be familiar with coding.
-By following the steps outlined, users can easily customize and preview their Virtual DJ skins.
+## Disclaimer
+This project is not affiliated with, sponsored by, or endorsed by Virtual DJ.
+It is a contribution to the open source community, created by a creative professional and functional analyst to enhance the customization and usability of Virtual DJ skins.

+For any questions or further assistance, please feel free to open an issue on the repository.

+---